sebastianmarinc/sebastianmarinc/README.md

-## 👋 Hi, Seb here!
+## 👋 Hi, Sebastian here!
 I'm a people scientist and data scientist
 I'm a psychological researcher and data scientist, building bridges between the two fields to create more powerful systems and intuitive products for everyone 💻

 ## 👀 What I'm up to